Transition Tool Kit for Students with Visual Impairments

 Request a Book You Need

 Sometimes, Bookshare doesn't have every book you need for school.
 Bookshare receives books directly from publishers, but they have not always created or sent a digital version of the book you need.
-However, Bookshare will add any book you need for school.
+However, Bookshare will make every effort to add a book you need for school.
 Request your school books as early as possible by filling out the book request form, as it can sometimes take months to add a book into the collection.

 Use Multiple File Formats on Bookshare